rbuerki/death-metal-disco/_notes.md

 DEV - PRIO 1

+- [ ] RECORDS: I load roftd from the dataframe.
+But need to fetch the DB data for update anyway.
+So I should go for the DB in the first place.
+- [ ] RECORDS: Add the update possiblity to all filtered records, please.
+COOL!
+(And fetch them from the DB too ...)

 - [x] STATS: WIP, get stats directy from DB (nearly done ...
 2x TODO)
 - [ ] STATS: WIP, % of total per Rating (1x TODO)

+- [ ] CREDIT TRX: Display date properly, check if i can display artists too, please.

 - [ ] CRUD: Updated fields taken from previously updated record as long as the "update" button is active / if they were empty before.
 Session State?
 - [ ] CRUD: clear all input in crud_app.py ... see [here](https://discuss.streamlit.io/t/reset-multiselect-to-default-values-using-a-checkbox/1941)
+- [ ] CRUD: Note, st.form() did not help with this problem but "We are currently working on functionality that allows you to programmatically reset all widgets when the submit button is clicked.
+This should be added in an upcoming release."

   ```python
     from src import SessionState